The ultimate guide to baby massage!

 Every culture has some form of baby massage.
 Now western medicine has recognised – and researched – the deep physical, mental an emotional benefits of baby massage.
 And the findings are astonishing.

 Find out more about the benefits of baby massage, how to do it and which oils to use, in our ultimate guide to baby massage.

 Benefits of baby massage

 If you’ve given your baby a massage, you’ve probably noticed how much it helps them relax.
-This relaxation benefit is why it’s so common to give massage after a bath and before the (hopefully!) long night’s sleep.
+This relaxation benefit is why it’s so common to give a massage after a bath and before the (hopefully!) long night’s sleep.

 Yet massage is so much more than a sleep aid (although it does that too).
-It’s a vital tool in communicating and bonding with your baby, creating an environment of trust, safety and love.
+It’s a vital tool in communicating and bonding with your baby, creating an environment of trust, safety, and love.